bowman2001/perplexdoc/content/doc/plugin/kroki/index.md

  [Kroki](https://kroki.io) allows to generate a wide variety of diagrams from textual descriptions by calling their API.

- Joe Mooring published an article about this service on [Veriphor][veriphor] including a template for Hugo.
+ Joe Mooring published an article about this service on Veriphor including a template for Hugo.
 This theme includes his template with only a few adaptions to generate a fitting style.
-Please, read his article to learn about its usage.
+Please, read [his article][veriphor] to learn about its usage.

  Here follow examples of all currently supported diagram types which are taken from the Kroki page.